rloutlaw/JavaSDKDocs/outlawSDKDocs/concepts.md

 AZURE_AUTH_LOCATION=/home/frank/secure/azureauth.properties
 ```

-Use the properties file to create the entry point `Azure` object to start working with the API:
+Use the properties file to create the entry point `Azure` object to start working with the library:

 ```java
 // pull in the location of the authenticaiton properties file from the environment